Justintime50/harvey/README.md

 Harvey was born because Rancher has too much overhead and GitLab is too RAM hungry to self-host on my small personal server.
 CI's like Travis are fantastic for open source but pricy for private use and can't be self hosted - deployments across servers looked like a nightmare so I created Harvey - the homegrown CI/CD and Docker orchestrator that kept things simple and lean.
 Preliminary tests have Harvey's pipelines coming in between just 30 seconds and 2 minutes to pull new changes and test, build, and deploy in production

+## How it Works

 Harvey receives a webhook from GitHub, pulls in the changes, tests them, builds them, then deploys them.
-When all is said and done - we'll even provide you a webhook to say "job's done".
+When all is said and done - we'll even provide you a message to say "job's done".

+1. GitHub webhook fires to your self-hosted endpoint stating that a new commit hit an enabled repo
+    - Your server pulls in the new changes for that repo via Git
+1. Next we test your code based on the criteria provided
+1. Then we build your docker image locally
+1. Next we spin up the new docker container and tear down the old one once it's up and running, making downtime barely a blip
+1. Finally we shoot off a message to notify users the build was a success or not

 Harvey has lightweight testing functionality which is configurable via shell scripts.
-Harvey builds a unique self-isolated Docker container to test your code and returns the logs from your tests.
+Harvey builds a unique self-isolated Docker container to test your code and returns the logs from your tests when finished.

 ## Install